ignaziopedone/qkd-module/README.md

     - fakeKE : simple (unsecure) simulator for testing purposes
 - api : all function to be called when a request is received
 - qkdm_server : main file to be executed with flask app inside
-- vaultClient : interface module to intercat with vault
+- asyncVaultClient : interface module to intercat with vault
+- config_files folder

 ## docs
 This folder contains project APIs, DB and sequence diagram documentation as pictures and as plantUML code